Intercultural philosophy: Heinz Kimmerle

-Kimmerle (born 1930) is professor emeritus at the Erasmus-university in Rotterdam.
+Kimmerle (born 1930) is professor emeritus at the Erasmus University in Rotterdam.
 He intends to develop a way from colonial thinking towards a dialogue with the African philosophy based on complete equality in order to conceive of an intercultural concept of philosophy.
-For Kimmerle interculturality influences everything and therefore philosophy has to adapt itself to interculturality in all sub areas as to not lose its practical relevance.
-In his opinion philosophy of art plays an important role for it pioneers intercultural thinking.
+For Kimmerle, interculturality influences everything and therefore philosophy has to adapt itself to interculturality in all sub areas as to not lose its practical relevance.
+In his opinion philosophy of art plays an important role, for it pioneers intercultural thinking.

 Ram Adhar Mall

-Mall (born 1937) is a professor of philosophy and teaches intercultural philosophy and hermeneutics at the university of Munich.
-He has systematically worked through Indian philosophy and sociology, and views himself to be an insider as well as an outsider due to his Indian heritage and Western education.
-For Mall interculturality derives from the overlapping of cultures that don't exist on their own.
+Mall (born 1937) is a professor of philosophy and teaches intercultural philosophy and hermeneutics at the University of Munich.
+He has systematically worked through Indian philosophy and sociology, and views himself as an "insider" as well as an "outsider", due to his Indian heritage and Western education.
+For Mall interculturality derives from the overlapping of cultures that do not exist on their own.
 Intercultural philosophy is by no means a romantic notion for anything non-European but an attitude which has to precede philosophical thinking.
 Only then comparative philosophy becomes possible.
 Mall has worked out a hermeneutic he calls 'analogous', which moves between two hermeneutic extremes, namely radical difference and total identity.
 Working out overlappings despite differences enables to understand other cultures not identical to one's own.
 Mall pleads for abandonment of any claim to absolute right in theory as well as practice.

 Franz Martin Wimmer

-Wimmer (born 1942) is an associate professor at the university of Vienna.
+Wimmer (born 1942) is an associate professor at the University of Vienna.
 It is important to him to liberate the concept of philosophy from eurocentrism.
 He defines the contents of philosophy regarding to questions asked.
 Any tradition concerning themselves with either logic, ontology, epistemology or the justification of norms and values is indeed philosophical.
 Philosophy should be intercultural all the time even though it isn't yet so.
 It is quite a 'predicament of culturality' that philosophy claims to be universal but on the other hand will always be embedded in culture, certain means of expression and certain questions.
 Wimmer concerns himself with the history of philosophical thought which has to be rewritten in order to include other traditions beside the occidental.
 He also wants to develop ways to enable intercultural dialogues, or 'polylogues', as he calls them.

+Peter Raine

+In Who guards the guardians: intercultural dialogue on environmental guardianship, Raine works through stages of intercultural guardianship for the purpose of discussing guardianship of nature.
+There are many approaches that are not based on scientific rationality which need to be heard in the 21st century.
+How do we talk with, and understand, radically different experiences of reality from our own.
+The approach is not only intercultural, but also philosophical and theological.